StagPython/StagPy/README.md

 # StagPy

-StagPy is a command line tool to read and process StagYY output files to produce high-quality figures.
+StagPy is a Python 3 command line tool to read and process StagYY output files to produce high-quality figures.

 The aim is to have different cases in one file (Cartesian, Spherical Annulus, etc).